 Store Unit Plans in a Logical Way

 Filing cabinets, binders, and even digital files are linear.
 A teacher must move page by page to find what she’s looking for.
 Web-based unit plans are different.
 And it’s all in the name: web.
 With just a click, you can move from one part of the unit to another – quickly and easily.
-Maybe it’s time to organize your unit plans in a Classic or New Google Site.
+Maybe it’s time to organize your unit plans in a Google Site.

 Organize Your Drive